Novel duality-invariant theories of electrodynamics

 However, there are other possibilities \emph{a priori}.
 In fact, $\psi$ could be built from other fields with non-trivial dynamics, as long as these are independent of $F_{ab}$.
 Nevertheless, promoting $\psi$ to be dynamical will generically bring about an important hindrance: the equations of motion for the fields composing $\psi$ will \emph{not} generically be invariant under duality rotations --- so it is not clear if one could even speak of duality invariance in these cases.
 To see this, take a theory $\mathcal{L}=\mathcal{L}(s,p,\psi)$ satisfying \eqref{eq:spdual}.
 Under rotations \eqref{eq:dualrot} of small angle $\alpha$ between $F_{ab}$ and $H_{ab}$:

 so that the equations for the additional fields conforming $\psi$ will not transform in general covariantly.
-A possible resolution of this problem would be to ensure either that $\dfrac{\partial \mathcal{L}}{\partial \psi}$ always appears in the equations under no derivation operation or, instead, that this term is always affected by derivatives --- in this way, \eqref{eq:trafoderpsi} guarantees covariance of the equations.
-The second case may be achieved if $\psi$ is given by a total derivative.
-A particular example of this situation takes place if\footnote{Interestingly enough, the subsequent duality-invariant theory would also be conformal in this case.} $\psi=\mathfrak{p}$, where $-4\mathfrak{p}=\mathcal{F}_{ab} \left (\star \mathcal{F} \right) ^{ab}$ is the invariant associated with the field strength $\mathcal{F}_{ab}=2\partial_{[a} \mathcal{A}_{b]}$ of a different gauge field $\mathcal{A}_a$.
+A possible resolution of this problem would be to impose that $\psi$ is given by a total derivative term.
+In such a case, the relevant dangerous terms $\dfrac{\partial \mathcal{L}}{\partial \psi}$ will always be affected by derivatives in the equations for the fields composing $\psi$.
+As a result, \eqref{eq:trafoderpsi} will guarantee the invariance of the equations.
+Various possible choices for $\psi$ that correspond to total derivatives and provide equations for the fields composing $\psi$ that are invariant under duality transformations are presented in the Supplemental Material.